googlegenomics/readthedocs/docs/source/use_cases/run_pipelines_in_the_cloud/index.rst

-For many cases, the Pipelines API has an advantage over fixed clusters in that Compute Engine resources (virtual machines and disks) are allocated only for the lifetime of the running pipeline and are then destroyed.
+For many cases, the Pipelines API has an advantage over fixed clusters in that Compute Engine resources (virtual machines and disks) are allocated only for the lifetime of the running pipeline, and are then destroyed.

 However many existing scripts assume a fixed cluster (such as a shared